How do I use AWS KMS to encrypt log data in CloudWatch Logs?

 Associate an AWS KMS key with a log group

-You can associate an AWS KMS key either when you create it or after you create it.
-It can take up to 5 minutes for your key to associate at encryption.
+You can associate an AWS KMS key during or after creation.
+It takes up to 5 minutes for your key to associate at encryption.

 1. Open the CloudWatch console.